 “Don’t misunderstand why I have come.
 I did not come to abolish the Torah of Moses or the writings of the prophets.
 No, I came to fulfill their purpose.
 I tell you the truth, until heaven and earth disappear, not even the smallest detail of God’s Torah will disappear until its purpose is fulfilled.

 “So if you ignore the least commandment and teach others to do the same, you will be called the least in the Kingdom of Heaven.
 But anyone who obeys God’s Torah and teaches them will be called great in the Kingdom of Heaven.”
 (Matthew 5:17–19)

-As the Jewish People diligently study the Scriptures in the Torah as well as the prophets and other writings, trying to fulfill them on their own, they miss the very essence of it that they so desperately seek to learn and obey.
+As the Jewish People diligently study the Scriptures in the Torah as well as the prophets and other writings, trying to fulfill His teachings on their own, they miss the very essence of God’s Word that they so desperately seek to learn and obey.

 Yeshua said, “You study the Scriptures diligently because you think that in them you have eternal life.
 These are the very Scriptures that testify about me.”
 (John 5:39)

 It is time for the Jewish People to meet their Messiah.